why in situ?

 do the Gazing Zones have any geological limitations?

 no geological limitations.
-The more conflicted and harder to access the environment is (e.g. data center, coral reef, an island) the bigger challenge, but we can thrive in the most common places (e.g. kitchens, fields of lava ((yeah, depends on the local norm)) or a zoo ).
+The more conflicted and harder to access the environment is (e.g. data center, coral reef, a removed island) the bigger challenge, but we can thrive in the most common places (e.g. a kitchen, zoo, or a field of lava, depending on the contextualized norm).

-However we do follow or question our ethical and moral concerns when choosing the place, understanding the consequences of our presence in a given surrounding.
+We do follow or question our ethical and moral concerns when choosing the place for the meeting, understanding the consequences of our presence in a given surrounding.